 AIA Trust and the AIA

-- The 22nd year for the AIA Trust-Victor and CNA Component Grants program, awarding another $15,000 and bringing the total to more than $340,000 in total grant awards paid directly to AIA Components!
-It was exciting to be able to recognize our 2022 program grant winners were AIA Austin, AIA Connecticut, AIA Detroit, AIA Orlando, and AIA Triangle.
+- The 24th year for the AIA Trust-Victor and CNA Component Grants program, awarding another $15,000 and bringing the total to more than $350,000 in total grant awards paid directly to AIA Components!
+It was exciting to be able to recognize our 2022 program grant winners: AIA Brooklyn, AIA Honolulu, AIA Illinois, AIA New York State, and AIA Kansas City.

-- The 2021 Grassroots sponsorship Q&A session about the AIA Trust with AIA President-elect Dan Hart in conjunction with Victor & CNA.
+- 2022 Grassroots sponsorship featuring the AIA Trust with AIA President-elect Emily Grandstaff-Rice, FAIA in conjunction with Victor & CNA.

-- Sponsored the new AIA Strategic Council Luncheon in conjunction with Victor Insurance to brief new council members about the AIA Trust and invite greater collaboration between the AIA Trust and Strategic Council.
+- Sponsored the AIA Strategic Council Breakfast at Governance Week in conjunction with Victor Insurance to brief new council members about the AIA Trust and invite greater collaboration between the AIA Trust and Strategic Council.

 - Continued our participation on the advisory group for the Center for Practice (CFP) with a former AIA Trust Chair sharing relevant ideas and content from the AIA Trust.